gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-08/index.md

-- We've added a new module called `iam-users` that you can use to create and manage IAM users as code.
-The module can create IAM users, add them to IAM groups, and generate console passwords and access keys for them, encrypting each with PGP so they don't end up in plaintext in Terraform state.
+- We&apos;ve added a new module called `iam-users` that you can use to create and manage IAM users as code.
+The module can create IAM users, add them to IAM groups, and generate console passwords and access keys for them, encrypting each with PGP so they don&apos;t end up in plaintext in Terraform state.